bertilmuth/being/README.md

 ```

 The first command handler consumes a `CreateGreeting` command that contains the name of the person to greet, and produces a `GreetingCreated` event.
-The fixed salutation *Hello, * is part of that event, so when you later request to greet *Joe*, the greeting will be *Hello, Joe*.
+The fixed salutation *Hello, * is part of that event, so when you request a greeting for *Joe*, the greeting text is *Hello, Joe*.

 But a user can also change the salutation via a `ChangeSalutation` command.
 This command contains only the new text for the salutation, not the person's name.
 The person is identified by the aggregate's id, `state.id`.